theima/ein/README.md

 This element controls where elements added to a child view inside a view template will render inside that [view](#inserted-content).

-#### e-group

-Groups a number of elements so that they can be repeated or made conditional as one.
-The `<e-group>`-element will not show in the rendered output.

 ### Modifiers

 > **Note:** Custom modifiers are not yet supported.